NavidMKZ/Evaluating-the-performance-of-classical-quantum-and-hybrid-NNs-in-solving-differential-equations/README.md

 ---

-## Acknowledgment
+# Acknowledgment

-This repository accompanies the research presented in the published *Scientific Reports* article and is provided to facilitate inspection, reuse, and further research on classical, quantum, and hybrid neural-network approaches to differential equations.
+This repository accompanies the research presented in the published *Scientific Reports* article and is provided to facilitate inspection, reproduction, reuse, and further research on classical, quantum, and hybrid neural-network approaches to solving differential equations.